Program Costs and Fees

 In order to be eligible for these funds (as well as for a Parent PLUS or alternative loan(s)) for the semester you are abroad, you must complete a Consortium/Contractual Agreement.
 This can be obtained from the Financial Aid Office, or online through FAOnline.
 Detailed instructions on completing the Agreement are included.
 A Consortium/Contractual Agreement involves multiple steps and requires several signatures, so do not delay in completing this requirement.
 Your coursework must be approved before the UR Dean can sign the Consortium Agreement.

-Once students are admitted to programs, they are required to inform the Center for Study Abroad and the program sponsor of their plans as quickly as possible.
+Once students are admitted to programs, they are required to inform the Center for Education Abroad and the program sponsor of their plans as quickly as possible.
 Many programs ask for a non-refundable deposit to hold a student's place in the program.
 Deposits range from $100 to $1000 and are discussed in acceptance materials.
 The average is around $300.

 For students admitted to IES programs: Upon admittance to an IES program, UR students will be asked to submit an Intent to Enroll form, rather than submitting the $500 confirmation deposit.
 If a student submits the Intent to Enroll form and subsequently decides not to participate in the program, they will be responsible for the $500 deposit.